Skip to main content

 Resiliency policies

-Resiliency policies describe how the Catalyst should recover from transient failures on outbound calls.
+Resiliency policies describe how Catalyst should recover from transient failures on outbound calls.
 An outbound call is any call from an App ID out to another application, or to a component such as a state store, pub/sub broker, or binding.
 A resiliency policy can express retries (constant or exponential), timeouts on individual calls, and circuit breakers that trip after a configurable number of consecutive failures.
 The same policy can target multiple App IDs by listing them in its scope, or be scoped narrowly to a single one.

-See Resiliency for the full concept.
+See Resiliency for the full concept, and Apply resiliency policies for the CLI commands.

-MCP access policies (coming soon)
+MCP access policies

 Enforcement model

 Policies are defined at the project level and bound to App IDs.
 When a workload makes a call through Catalyst, the relevant policies are evaluated before the call is dispatched.
 A retried request is retried inside Catalyst, so the application making the request sees a single logical call.
 A tripped circuit breaker fails fast without dispatching a request at all.
-A request that violates an inbound ACL never reaches the destination App ID.
+A request that violates an access policy never reaches the destination App ID.
 Because enforcement happens in Catalyst rather than in application code, the same workload gets the same guarantees in every environment, and operators can change those guarantees without touching application code.

 See also